rust-lang/book/src/ch17-03-more-futures.md

 comes with a small amount of extra overhead from putting these futures on the heap with `Box`—and we are only doing that to get the types to line up.
 We don’t actually *need* the heap allocation, after all: these futures are local to this particular function.
-As noted above, `Pin` is itself a smart pointer, so we can get the benefit of having a single type in the `Vec`—the original reason we reached for `Box`—without doing a heap allocation.
+As noted above, `Pin` is itself a wrapper type, so we can get the benefit of having a single type in the `Vec`—the original reason we reached for `Box`—without doing a heap allocation.
 We can use `Pin` directly with each future, using the `std::pin::pin` macro.